lpjune/Nestserver/README.md

 # Nestserver
 Master computer server files for IMPRESS Nest

-To use app-server and app-client:

-1) Download app-server, app-client, libserver, libclient
-2) Launch app-server from command line: app-server.py 130.18.64.135 65432
+Launch app-server

-3) Launch app-client from python shell and enter your ip, port, and command
+Enter public IP into app-server

+Enter port number (ex.
+65432) into app-server

+Press submit on app-server

+Launch app-client

+Enter same IP and port number into app-client

+Use buttons to send commands

 Use your public ip in the server address line